Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 <br/><br/>
 ### Example
 Consider a neural network with 3 layers (each with 1 neuron) with no nonlinearity.
-Let's walk through how backpropagation will update the weights of the 3 layers, for epoch $$i-1$$ and epoch $$i$$.
+Let's walk through how backpropagation will update the weights of the 3 layers, for epoch $$i-1$$ and $$i$$.
 #### Notation
 * $$w_c$$ denotes the weight of neuron c